mutaman97/filament-portfolio/README.md

 ### Support
 Feel free to open an issue or a pull request.
 Your feedback is very important to me.

-### Acknowledgments
-- To the users of Warriorfolio 1;
-- To the feedback and contributions of Warriorfolio 1 users;
-- Taylor Otwell, creator of Laravel;
-- Dan Harrin, Zep Fietje, and the entire PHP community, creators of Filament;
-- Caleb Porzio, creator of Livewire;
-- To the entire PHP and Laravel community;

 ### License
-Warriorfolio 2 is an Open Source application and is under the MIT license.
+FilamentPHP Portfolio is an Open Source application and is under the MIT license.